William Conkey: Founding of Conkey's Tavern

 William founded Conkey's Tavern in 1758 in a frontier village amidst the French and Indian War.
 He built the first tavern in Pelham in a remote location, one-half-mile (1 km) from any other building.
 Town records show licenses to be an Innholder, Retailer, and common Victual being issued beginning on 25 August 1772, putting a legal stamp on on-going activities.
 In 1769, tavern records show him paying £1 for 1,000 nails, and in 1776 the town paid him £1 for conveying provisions to Revolutionary soldiers in Watertown, some 80 miles (128 km) away.
 With his death in 1788, the tavern continued under his son William's management.
 William Jr. continued the jack-of-all-trades tradition as innkeeper, shoemaker, butcher, lumberman, and school committee member.

-Conkey's Tavern, located in a valley of Pelham, Massachusetts, had an vital role, not only in Massachusetts history, but also in the history of the whole country.
+Conkey's Tavern, located in a valley of Pelham, Massachusetts, had a vital role, not only in Massachusetts history, but also in the history of the whole country.
 It is famous as the home base of Shays' Rebellion, a post-Colonial uprising that greatly affected the final form of the US Constitution and the decision to authorize a strong central government.
 The rebellion-related discussions that happened within the tavern setting give some insight as to whether colonial taverns were typically places to momentarily escape life's cares or instead were places of informed, sophisticated debate, or both.
 Say "tavern" and "popular revolt" and the easily summoned image is an inebriated, overwrought rabble.
 A little study reveals that image to be false.